 Cheers#2 Emotional intelligence makes you understand your emotions and those from others

-Daniel Goleman found out: The higher our EQ, the better we understand our own emotions and those from others.
-Why is that important at the workplace?
+Daniel Goleman found out: The higher our EQ, the better we understand our own emotions and those of others.
+Why is that important in the workplace?
 It’s important because emotions are nothing else than energy.
 They are either energy boosters or energy drainers and the more you know about what gives you energy and what takes energy from you, the better you can use your energy.

-So as a conclusion of that, the shortest definition of EI in my opinion could be:
+So as conclusion, the shortest definition of Emotional intelligence in my opinion could be:

 Emotional intelligence = Energy management: how to use your energy in the most effective way!